toniebox-reverse-engineering/teddycloud/README.md

 ### DNS
 #### CC3200 with altUrl patch
 With a CC3200 box it is recommened to use the altUrl patch.
 Set the DNS entries for ```prod.revvox``` and ```rtnl.revvox``` to the TeddyCloud servers ip-address.
 If you have a fritzbox you can use the [altUrl tc.fritz.box](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng/blob/master/sd-bootloader-ng/bootmanager/sd/revvox/boot/patch/altUrl.tc.fritz.box.json) patch.
-You'll just have to set the hostname of your server in your fritzbox to ```tc.fritz.box```.
+You'll just have to set the name of your server in your fritzbox to ```tc``` (Heimnetz -> Netzwerk -> Netzwerkverbindungen -> bearbeiten
+).
 You may also edit the patch yourself to set the ip-address directly.
 Please beware, it should not be longer than the original url, which is 12 characters.

 #### CC3235 / ESP32